PhysicalBit7/notes/docs/OOP/31_Binary_Search_Trees.md

 ## Trees
 We use terms borrowed from family trees to describe the hierarchical relationships between nodes in CS trees.<br />  (parent, child, grandparent, sibling, etc.)

-* .term[Interior nodes] – have at least one child
+* Interior nodes] – have at least one child
-* .term[Leaf nodes] – have no children
+* Leaf nodes] – have no children
-* .term[Edge] - A non-null outgoing link from a node to its child node.
+* Edge] - A non-null outgoing link from a node to its child node.
-* .term[Height] - Longest path along edges from root to any leaf, plus one.
+* Height] - Longest path along edges from root to any leaf, plus one.
     - (The empty tree is height 0, a single node is height 1.)
-* .term[Subtree] - any node in the tree, and all its descendants.
+* Subtree] - any node in the tree, and all its descendants.

 ---